 The Company intends to continue to qualify for treatment as a RIC under subchapter M of the Code.
 However, because of recent changes in the Company's asset portfolio, due to sales of Non-Control/Non-Affiliate investments, there is a significant possibility that the Company may not satisfy the asset diversification test under the Code's rules applicable to a RIC as of its June 30, 2009 testing date, or subsequent quarterly testing dates.
 Failure to meet this threshold alone will not result in loss of the Company's RIC status in its current situation.
 In circumstances where the failure to meet the 50% threshold as of a quarterly measurement date is the result of fluctuations in the value of assets, including as a result of the sale of assets, as in its present situation, the Company is still deemed under the rules to satisfy the asset diversification test, and therefore maintain its RIC status, as long as it has not made any new investments, including additional investments in its portfolio companies (such as advances under outstanding lines of credit), since the time that it fell below the 50% threshold.
 Thus, although the Company currently qualifies as a RIC despite its current, and potential future, inability to meet the 50% asset diversification requirement, if the Company makes any additional investments before regaining compliance with the asset diversification test, its RIC status will be threatened.
 In this situation, if the Company did not regain compliance with the 50% threshold prior to the next quarterly measurement date following the investment, it would have thirty days to "cure" its failure of the asset diversification test to avoid a loss of RIC status.
 As a RIC, the Company will not be subject to federal income tax on the portion of its taxable income and gains distributed to stockholders.
-To qualify as a RIC, the Company is required to distribute at least 90% of its investment company taxable income in any calendar year and 98% of its capital gain net income in any calendar year.
+To qualify as a RIC, the Company is required to distribute at least 90% of its investment company taxable income, as defined by the Code.
+The Company intends to distribute at least 90% of its ordinary income.
+The Company may, but does not intend to, pay out a return of capital.
+The Company may also be subject to federal excise tax if it does not distribute at last 98% of its investment company taxable income in any calendar year and 98% of its capital gain net income in any calendar year.